brucellino/upgraded-adventure/_posts/2024-05-1-modelling-onboarding.md

 ---
-title: Modelling onboarding
+title: Attracting and retaining new users
 layout: post
-description: To seek perfection, you must see the big picture
+description: A deep dive into the user experience during training sessions
 category: egi
 toc: true
 tags: